 Changes in weather and climate patterns are associated with increasing global temperatures caused by excessive greenhouse gas emissions.
-Extreme weather events, such as extended droughts and flooding, associated with climate change has significant impacts on people, natural resources and ecosystem functioning.
-With further adverse implications for social, ecological and economic wellbeing.
-Studying weather patterns and climate change is critical to inform mitigating, adaptation and resilience strategies to minimise associated risks.
+Extreme weather events, such as extended droughts and flooding, associated with climate change has significant impacts on natural resources and ecosystem functioning.
+With further adverse implications for social and economic wellbeing.
+Studying weather patterns and climate change is critical to inform mitigation, adaptation and resilience strategies to minimise associated risks

 Meteorologists mostly work in weather stations and office environments analysing meteorological data.
 They can engage with climate change scientists, policy makers and stakeholders in forestry, agriculture, conservation and environmental management sectors, for example.

-Meteorologists must have a comprehensive understanding of atmospheric and physical science principles and processes, and will also benefit from:
+Meteorologists must have a solid understanding of atmospheric and physical science principles and processes, and will also benefit from:

 Measure meteorological factors such as air pressure and temperature